“When news broke that there were allegations of corruption affecting one of our most significant assets, six or eight firms rang me. I rang Ben.”

 - Providing deal advice to corporates, P.E. firms and asset managers, judging and controlling criminal risk in the context of valuation of assets and viability of transactions

-- Running complex due diligence exercises in deal and business as usual environments helping businesses to assess counterparty suitability
+- Running enhanced due diligence exercises in deal and business as usual environments helping businesses to assess counterparty suitability

 - 1st in Theological Studies, University of Exeter